AlexMollard/DreadedEscape/README.md

 ## Features

-- **Multiplayer Madness:** Team up with friends or strangers in real-time multiplayer gameplay.
+- **Multiplayer Madness:** Team up with friends or strangers in real-time multiplayer game-play.
 - **Horror Puzzle Challenges:** Solve intricate puzzles that test your wit and nerve.
 - **Eerie Atmosphere:** Immerse yourself in a dark and haunting environment.
 - **Terrifying Adversaries:** Encounter terrifying foes that will stop at nothing to prevent your escape.